 Any indication of a concussion necessitates immediate medical attention.

-If Your Child Has Suffered a Concussion in a School Sport or on the Playground, Contact Brauns Law in Duluth, Georgia, Today
+If Your Child Has Suffered a Concussion in a School Sport or on the Playground, Contact Brauns Law, PC in Duluth, Georgia, Today